floriandootz/VolleyBall/README.md

 # VolleyBall
 This library wraps the HTTP library 'Volley' from Google.
-This is not finished yet, I do not recommend using it in this state.
+The library is not well tested yet and subject to breaking changes.
+Use at own risk in this stage.

 ## Advantages